hapostgres/pg_auto_failover/docs/faq.rst

 each ``pg_autoctl`` process has received the last time they could contact the monitor, before it has been unavailable.

-Baring that, the way forward is to register your nodes again to the new monitor.
+Barring that, the way forward is to register your nodes again to the new monitor.
 To be able to register again, we need to have a clean initial local state on every node, and the ``pg_autoctl drop node`` command achieves that.